petrolhead-pj/endless-trails/README.md

-# Vagabond AI Navigator 🌍✨
+# BookOnce AI Navigator 🌍✨

 An AI-powered travel companion that helps you discover destinations based on your vibe, energy levels, and budget preferences.